Robbozinoz/d8lab_api/themes/contrib/bfd/README.md

 [![Demo](https://store.octogone.dev/sites/default/files/image/content/discover-bfd-bd.png)][14]

-`Bootstrap for Drupal - BASE distribution` is designed to ease the media publication of video, audio, image, social media, document and the media management with a specific media library for every type of content.
-As well as the integration of Bootstrap dynamic presentation.
+Bootstrap for Drupal - BASE distribution is designed to ease the **media publication** - video, audio, image, social media, document - and the **media management** with a specific media library browser for each media type.
+It is also designed to ease the integration of **Bootstrap dynamic presentation**.

 ## Components

-Components are build with [paragraph][15] and [entity browser][16] and the media managed in the media library.
-All those components are published with paragraph forms thus no HTML knowledge is required.
+Components are build with [paragraph][15] and [entity browser][16] thus no HTML knowledge is required to publish them.
+All Medias are managed in the media library.

-**Media components**: audio player, video player, gallery (Bootstrap), social media (Facebook, Instagram, Twitter), content list (node), document list, link list.
+**Media components**: HTML5 audio player, HTML5 video player, gallery (Custom Bootstrap), social medias (Facebook, Instagram, Twitter), contents (node/BS card), documents, links.

-**Bootstrap components**: tabs, carousel, accordion, table, modal, popover, tooltips.
+**Bootstrap components**: tabs, carousel, accordion, table, modal.
+Popover and tooltips are HTML templates in CKEditor.

 ## Other features

-Dynamic scrollspy block, scroll up/down button, Bootstrap [GDPR][13] , HTML elements page.
-Example content for every components.
+Custom scrollspy block, custom scroll up/down button, Bootstrap [GDPR][13], HTML elements page.
+Examples content for every components.

 ## HTML5 player with playlist

-Playlist is auto-generated and media can have a description.
-Thumbnails are auto-generated for remote and local video.
-You can mix local and emote video in the same playlist.
-With the keyboard you can control volume and navigation.
+Playlist with media description.
+Thumbnails for remote and local video - not all types.
+You can mix local and remote video in one video player.
+Keyboard control of volume and navigation.
 Several players can be integrated in the same page.
 Bulk upload.

 **Video codecs/providers** : Youtube, Dailymotion, vimeo, mp4, ogg, webm.